Sublet-BYD/sublet_app/README.md

 ## About our code

 Our application uses the Google framworks Flutter and Firebase, to have the best connection of the front and back end of the project.
 Flutter is a relatively new framework offered by Google to develop applications using a single codebase.
+Since its inception, Flutter was meant to work as a front end to applications using Firebase, and so the connection between the two frameworks is as close to optimal as is achievable.

+// Paragraph about the structure of the project and MVVM, including a short explanation of Flutter's aproach to architectural patterns and the idea of providers

+## Some examples

+//  Include some pics/vids of the app, explaining the guest feed, (host) property screen, chat, etc.

+## About us